 |Guanahani Beach Club||Resort||5.0 mi. ( km)||SE|

-One nearby coastline that will often entice some historic site guests, is Long Bay Beach.
+A nearby coastline that does attract some historic site guests, is Long Bay Beach.

 Location: San Salvador Island